Imran Khan warns to take to the streets if SC order on Punjab polls is violated - ExBulletin

 Imran Khan warns to take to the streets if SC order on Punjab polls is violated

-Lahore, May 1 (PTI): Former Prime Minister Imran Khan on Monday warned Pakistan’s incumbent government and military establishment that his party would take to the streets to establish the rule of law if the Supreme Court orders a polls in Punjab province on May 14 was violated.
+Lahore, May 1 (PTI) Former Prime Minister Imran Khan on Monday warned Pakistan’s incumbent government and military establishment that his party would take to the streets to establish the rule of law if the Supreme Court orders polls to be held in Punjab province in May.
+14 has been violated.

 Khan’s remarks came as he led a large party rally in Lahore.